0SINTr/DHushCP/README.md

 #### **Solution: Using DHushCP for Covert Communication**

-1. **Step 1: Bob Starts the DHushCP Server**
+1. **Step 1: Bob Starts the DHushCP Responder**
-   - Bob runs the **DHushCP** server on his laptop.
+   - Bob runs the **DHushCP** Responder script on his laptop, listening for a Discover packet from Alice.
-   - His server listens for DHCP Discover packets that contain a special identifier (custom DHCP option 224) set by **DHushCP**.
+   - His Responder listens for DHCP Discover packets that contain a special identifier (DHushCP-ID, option 224) set by **DHushCP**.
-   - This ensures that his server only responds to legitimate **DHushCP** client packets and ignores other DHCP traffic.
+   - This ensures that his Responder only responds to legitimate DHushCP Initiator packets and ignores other DHCP traffic.

-2. **Step 2: Alice Starts the DHushCP Client**
+2. **Step 2: Alice Starts the DHushCP Initiator**
-   - Alice runs the **DHushCP** client on her laptop.
+   - Alice runs the **DHushCP** Initiator on her laptop.
-   - Her client sends a DHCP Discover packet that contains her public RSA key, embedded and fragmented into multiple DHCP options, along with the DHushCP-ID (option 224) and a unique session ID (option 225).
+   - Her Initiator sends a DHCP Discover packet that contains her public ECC key, along with the DHushCP-ID (option 224) and a unique session ID (option 225).
    - This packet is **broadcast** in the local wireless network range.

-3. **Step 3: Server Responds to Client's DHCP Discover**
+3. **Step 3: Key Exchange and Secure Communication**
+   - Responder:
-   - Upon receiving Alice's DHCP Discover packet, Bob’s server verifies the DHushCP-ID and session ID.
+     - Receives Alice's DHCP Discover packet.
-   - The server then sends back a DHCP Offer packet containing its own public RSA key, embedded and fragmented across multiple DHCP options, along with the same session ID.

-4. **Step 4: Key Exchange and Secure Message Transmission**
-   - Once Alice receives the DHCP Offer from Bob, both have securely exchanged public keys.
+     - Extracts the session ID and reassembles Alice's public ECC key.
+     - Generates its own ECC key pair.
+     - Fragments and embeds its public ECC key, DHushCP-ID, and the extracted session ID into a DHCP Discover packet.
+     - Sends the DHCP Discover packet.

+   - Initiator:
+     - Receives the Responder's DHCP Discover packet.
+     - Extracts and reassembles the Responder's public ECC key.
+     - Derives the shared AES key using her private ECC key and the Responder's public ECC key.
-   - Alice inputs a short covert message (e.g., **"Meet at the corner at 2 PM"**) and her client encrypts the message using Bob’s public key.
+     - Prompts the user to input a message (e.g., "Meet at the corner at 2 PM").
+     - Encrypts the message using the shared AES key with AES-GCM and appends a SHA-256 checksum.
-   - The encrypted message is fragmented into multiple DHCP options and sent to Bob in a DHCP Request packet.
+     - Fragments and embeds the encrypted message with the checksum and session ID into a DHCP Discover packet.

-5. **Step 5: Server Receives and Decrypts the Message**
+     - Sends the DHCP Discover packet containing the encrypted message to the Responder.

+4. **Step 4: Receiving and Responding to Messages**
+   - Responder:
+     - Receives the encrypted DHCP Discover packet from Alice.
-   - Bob’s server receives the DHCP Request, reassembles the fragments, and decrypts the message using his private RSA key.
+     - Reassembles and decrypts the message using the shared AES key.
-   - The decrypted message is displayed on his terminal.
+     - Displays the decrypted message to Bob.
-   - Bob then inputs a covert response (e.g., **"Understood.
-See you there."**) and encrypts it using Alice’s public key.
+     - Prompts Bob to input a reply (e.g., "Understood.
+See you there.").
+     - Encrypts the reply using the shared AES key with AES-GCM and appends a SHA-256 checksum.
-   - The encrypted reply is fragmented into multiple DHCP options and sent to Alice in a DHCP Ack packet.
+     - Fragments and embeds the encrypted reply with the checksum and session ID into a DHCP Discover packet.

-6. **Step 6: Client Receives and Decrypts the Reply**
+     - Sends the DHCP Discover packet containing the encrypted reply back to Alice.

+   - Initiator:
+     - Receives the encrypted DHCP Discover packet containing Bob's reply.
-   - Alice’s client receives the DHCP Ack, reassembles the fragments, and decrypts the reply using her private RSA key.
+     - Reassembles and decrypts the reply using the shared AES key.
-   - The decrypted reply message is displayed to her.
+     - Displays the decrypted reply message to Alice.
-   - Both Alice and Bob perform cleanup by deleting the exchanged RSA keys and clearing any sensitive logs or data from their terminals.
+     - Performs cleanup by deleting encryption keys, clearing system logs, and resetting the terminal.

 #### ⚠️ **One-Time Message Exchange Design**
 - **DHushCP is designed for short-form, one-time message exchanges**.
-It supports a single message from the client to the server, followed by a response from the server back to the client.
-- After each message exchange, the session is terminated, and the RSA keys are securely deleted.
-If further communication is needed, the process should be restarted from scratch, with **new RSA key pairs** being generated.
+- After each message exchange, the session is terminated, and the ECC keys are securely deleted.
+If further communication is needed, the process should be restarted from scratch, with **new ECC key pairs** being generated.
 - This approach maximizes security by ensuring that each communication session is unique and does not reuse any cryptographic keys.

 #### **Why This Setup Is Effective**
-- The entire exchange happens within **standard DHCP packets**, blending into regular network traffic.
+- The entire exchange happens within **standard DHCP Discover packets**, blending into regular network traffic.
 - There is **no visible Wi-Fi connection** or direct link between Alice and Bob.
 - After the communication ends, both laptops securely delete the exchanged RSA keys and clear the terminal, leaving no traces behind.
 - This approach is useful in scenarios where Alice and Bob want to avoid suspicion and keep their presence discreet while exchanging critical information.